MicahTheManiac/GAM465-Enjoy-Shipping-Co/README.md

 ## Paid-for & Downloaded Assets

-Silver is a font by Poppy Works and is licenened under [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/).
+Silver is a font by Poppy Works and is licenened under [Creative Commons 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).